jreades/popchange/README.md

 ## OSM-to-Bash Script

 Based on some issues I'm having with R/R-Studio with the `osm.R` file and long-running `system2` calls, my guess is that R has some kind of timeout on unix commands.
 A better long-term approach would, instead of having commands fired off from R, be to have R write a shell script that is fired at the end of the R file.
 That would be (oddly) more robust agains the timeouts *and* it would make auditing/re-running code a bit easier.

+## Road Classification

+One option here would be to subset the roads by size and use different buffers with each.
+It's tempting to think that highways would have large buffers, but very few people want to live right next to one, so it also seems like they should have low weights.
+In contrast, small roads seem like they'd need small buffers with a fairly large weight in terms of attractiveness for  settlement.
+At this point, I'd guess that it makes more sense to split them out and record the values separately before experimenting with different weights.
+The downside here is that now we have a much stronger temporal aspect: because what's highway now wasn't always highway...